Shane Lynch: Reality television

+Lynch was one of the seven celebrities that participated in Pilgrimage: The Road Through Portugal, a BBC Two series about a two weeks pilgrimage to Fátima, Portugal.
+He left before the final day, claiming that it was for religious reasons.
+He later clarified that he had a candle phobia: "One of the things is you would never get me into that Fatima place with 100,000 candles, that is like death to me."

 Other work

 In 2000, Lynch teamed up with bandmate Keith Duffy and released a novelty version of the Milli Vanilli song "Girl You Know It's True" as Keith 'N' Shane.
 They re-wrote the verses in which the original was critical of today's music, but the chorus was kept the same.
 It was a top 40 hit in the UK, peaking at No. 36 in December 2000.
 He also featured in the Celebrity Special Championship of Robot Wars in 2000.

 In 2001, Lynch formed a rap rock band with Phats & Small's singer Ben Ofoedu called REDhill.

 In early 2005, Lynch released the song "Don't Go" which was originally a 1988 hit for the band Hothouse Flowers.
 The same year, he was announced as one of the judges on RTÉ's The All Ireland Talent Show, a reality contest which is modelled on Britain's Got Talent.
 In 2010, he announced his decision to quit.

 In 2008, Lynch published his autobiography The Chancer, which focused on his early years, pop reign, his marriage to Easther Bennett, and newly found Christianity.
 In May 2011, Lynch became involved with the launch of a new energy vodka called "Ver2Vodka".

-At the end of 2012 Lynch, along with friends Ben Ofoedu, Kiz (KizMusic) and Paddy, started a new music project called Cruise Control.
-Their first song "Raindrops" hit YouTube by storm reaching over 50,000 hits in two weeks until YouTube pulled it offline.
-Cruise Control then announced on Christmas Eve of 2012 that their first song "Raindrops" would be available for free download.
-Cruise Control stated that they had big plans for 2013 and had an album waiting for release.